gvwilson/thirdbit/src/fiction/in-heck/index.md

 The mulebot's legs left gouges in the ground as it was pushed back, closer and closer to the defenders' trench.

-*Thud!*
-A pillar of earth punched up out of the ground directly beneath the crab tank.
+*Szzt!*
+A fireball caught the crab tank's leg.
-It was only airborne for a moment, but a moment was all Crusher needed.
+It staggered for a moment,
+but a moment was all Bee Six Vee needed.
 It grabbed the crab tank with its brawny arms and flipped it over for Special Blazes to finish off.

 Gumption whooped as the last of the scout bots fled.
-Meribeth's hand came down on his shoulder.
-"Somethin's wrong."
-She pointed at the trench.

-Special Leaf blinked up at him a moment later.
+"We did it!
+We did it!
+We—hey, what are you doing here?"
+He goggled as Dockety rolled toward him, dragging Able behind it.

-"It's… not as bad… as it looks," the old tortoise wheezed.
+"It's… not as bad… as it looks," the mailbot said weakly.
+Lubricant was leaking out of a matched pair of holes in its front and back while its single arm twitched, froze, and twitched again.

-"No, it's worse,"
+"No, it is worse,"
-Thoughtful said,
-folding a bandage
-and pressing it against the stain spreading on Special Leaf's chest.
+Dockety buzzed.
+"This one is badly damaged."

+Special Blazes pointed his clenched fists at the new arrival.
+"What are *you* doing here?" he demanded.

+"This one thought that Miz Roo might appreciate assistance," the bot buzzed.

+Special Blazes didn't lower his fists.
+"And you just happened to catch up with us at the same time as this lot?
+I have to say,
+that's mighty convenient."
+Gumption gulped as Thoughtful casually swung her rifle around to not-quite-point at Dockety as well.

+Dockety's lenses rotated.
+"This one played no part in the attack."

+The moment stretched,
-Special Blazes swore under his breath.
+and then Special Blazes lowered his fists.
 "Do what you can,"
-he said curtly.
+he said curtly, gesturing at Able.
 "Bee!
-Meri!
-Load up!
+Get yourself hitched to the wagon.
 We're rolling in three minutes."
 He glared at the burned-out crab bot.
 "What in the Makers' names were they doing this far out?"